 Besides the technology side of it, a company should assess its personnel and employ a role to the level of a CISO as well as appropriate support staff.
 According to the same study, only 29 percent of respondents say their organization has a department or function designated to manage data breach incidents and of the respondents who do, only 32 percent employ a CISO.

 Lastly, having an incident response plan is crucial.
 A plan can help you act quickly if a data breach occurs and acting quickly can help to prevent further data loss, significant fines and costly customer backlash.
 The plan should include identifying who is the incident response team lead and members of the team, what their roles would be in the wake of a cyberattack, and what outside partners should be contacted, among other steps.
-For a useful tool to get started on your plan, download a free Data Breach Resolution Response Guide.

 Key Financial Factors.
 There are elements of a data breach response plan that, if not executed properly, will directly affect your bottom line.
 These factors include navigating the legal landscape and communication to affected parties and the media, which can make or break your reputation.
 The study, “Reputation Impact of a Data Breach,” shows reputation is noted as one of an organization’s most important and valuable assets.
 The value of that reputation based on an estimate among nearly 850 executives surveyed was determined to be an average of $1.5 billion.
 With these elements in mind, the following are additional key tips to mitigate the financial impact of a data breach: